Petra Costa: Career

-Her first feature film, Elena (2012), in which Petra revisits New York two decades after leaving it in order to seek out the memory of her dead sister, Elena, was presented at the Amsterdam International Documentary Film Festival (IDFA), São Paulo International Film Festival, Brasilia National Film Festival and the Director's Week (Rio de Janeiro).
+Her first feature film, Elena (2012) — in which Costa revisits New York two decades after leaving it in order to seek out the memory of her dead sister, Elena — was presented at the Amsterdam International Documentary Film Festival (IDFA), São Paulo International Film Festival, Brasilia National Film Festival, and the Director's Week (Rio de Janeiro).
 The film won dozens of awards, including best documentary at the Festival of Havana, and was the most widely viewed documentary in Brazil in 2013.

-As an offshoot of the documentary's success, a series of debates toured cultural and educational centers discussing the issues of suicide and mental health.
+As an offshoot of the documentary's success, a series of debates toured cultural and educational centres discussing the issues of suicide and mental health.
 The Memórias Inconsoláveis (Inconsolable Memories) competition was part of this drive.

 In 2014, Elena was released in the United States with filmmakers Fernando Meirelles and Tim Robbins as executive producers.
 That year, the documentary came third in the ranking for average viewership per theater throughout the US and was met with critical acclaim.
 The New York Times described it as "a filmic dream", while the Hollywood Reporter called it "shocking and unforgettable".
 Indiewire claimed it was a "masterful debut [that] takes nonfiction where it seldom wants to go – away from the comforting embrace of fact and into a realm of expressionistic possibility".
 Indiewire listed it among the best documentaries of the year.

 In 2014, the publisher Arquipélago launched the book Elena de Petra Costa (Petra Costa's Elena), with essays on the film, the full script and bonus content seen for the first time.

-Petra Costa's second feature documentary emerged from an invitation from the Copenhagen International Documentary Festival (CPH: DOX) to co-direct a film with Danish filmmaker Lea Glob.
+Costa's second feature documentary emerged from an invitation from the Copenhagen International Documentary Festival (CPH: DOX) to co-direct a film with Danish filmmaker Lea Glob.
 Together, they decided to explore real lives through the fictional structure of Olmo and the Seagull.
 The film follows Olivia and Serge, actors with the Théâtre du Soleil, who are expecting a baby.
 Pregnancy turns into a rite of passage, forcing the actress to confront her darkest fears.
 Olivia's desire for freedom and professional success, the limits imposed by her own body, and her image as a person are just some of the themes the film explores.